Frequently Asked Questions (Soccer Club)

 NOTE: Summer Camp or All Star registrations are NOT eligible as additional program registrations.

-If you have forgotten your password, there is a “forgot password?” link.
+If you forget your password at a future date, there is a “forgot password?” link.
 Click there and the information will be sent to you via email.

 - When are registration receipts issued?Receipts are issued (at the office or online) once payment has been received.
 Please retain receipts as they may be used for tax purposes.
 Re-prints are subjected to a $10 fee per copy.